Cannock Chase: Cannock Chase murders

 The area gained notoriety in the late 1960s when the Cannock Chase murders made national headlines.
 The remains of three young girls were found on the Chase after going missing from areas along the A34 road between there and Birmingham.
 Raymond Leslie Morris, a motor engineer from Walsall, was found guilty at Stafford assizes of one of the murders in 1968 and was sentenced to life imprisonment.
 He died in prison in March 2014, aged 84, after serving 45 years.

 In popular culture

-Since the 1970s, sightings of Black Eyed Kids, Black Dogs, Werewolves, British big cats, UFOs, and even Bigfoot have been reported in the local press.
+Since the 1970s, sightings of Black Dogs, Werewolves, and British big cats have been reported in the local press.
 However no conclusive evidence has ever been produced verifying these claims, and they may best be thought of as forming part of local folklore.

 The 1972 Labi Siffre album Crying Laughing Loving Lying features a track, written on Cannock Chase, and named after it.
+The song "Cannock Chase", used as the closing credits song of the multi-Oscar nominated 2025 movie Sentimental Value.